ikennarichard/cinema_api/README.md

 ### Key Features <a name="key-features"></a>

-- Create, Update, Delete and view Cinems and Movies
+- Display Cinems and Movies
+- See list of movies for a given cinema
 - Register/authenticate user

 <p align="right">(<a href="#readme-top">back to top</a>)</p>